accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1.1/notes-de-revision.md

 #### 6.1

-[Test 6.1.6](/en/raweb1.1/criteres.html#test-6-1-6) is created following the modification of the glossary note [Accessible name of a link](#accessible-name-of-a-link): one of the five notes removed, transformed into a test.
+[Test 6.1.6](/en/raweb1.1/criteres.html#test-6-1-6) is created following the modification of the glossary note [accessible name of a link](#accessible-name-of-a-link): one of the five notes removed, transformed into a test.

 #### 6.2

 The title of [test 6.2.1](/en/raweb1.1/criteres.html#test-6-2-1) has been modified, as has its methodology, to limit it to searching for links without accessible names.

-This change accompanies the change to the glossary note [Accessible name of a link](glossaire.html#accessible-name-of-a-link), which no longer requires criteria 6.2 and 10.2 to be invalidated in cases where a link has no content between the tags.
+This change accompanies the change to the glossary note [accessible name of a link](glossaire.html#accessible-name-of-a-link), which no longer requires criteria 6.2 and 10.2 to be invalidated in cases where a link has no content between the tags.
 [Criterion 6.2](/en/raweb1.1/criteres.html#crit-6-2) now only concerns the presence of an accessible name.

 ##### In RAWeb&nbsp;1